staff-code/staff-code/README.md

         codes: "ston Fcl",      // default: "ston Gcl ; "
         referenceOpen: true     // default: false
     },
-    font: "Petaluma",           // default: "Bravura Text BB" (you'll have to move a custom font to assets/fonts) callback,                   // default: undefined }
+    font: "Petaluma",           // default: "Bravura Text SC" (you'll have to move a custom font to assets/fonts) callback,                   // default: undefined }

-loadFontsThen((): void => {
+loadFonts().then((): void => {
     const root: HTMLSpanElement = setupPackageRoot(options)
     document.body.appendChild(root)
 })
 ```

-The WOFF and OTF variants of the Bravura Text BB font are included in the package.
+The WOFF and OTF variants of the Bravura Text SC font are included in the package.
 You should serve them
 at `assets/fonts/*` for them to be automatically picked up.

 The download button, reference, copy link button, size spinner, line spinner, and interactive mode are not made